Sky322/TheLittleBlimp/README.md

 * MotherShip large ship with **destroyable projectiles that track** and small projectiles that shot diagonal and straight

 PowerUPs
 ------------------------

 - FireUP: makes player shoot projectiles at 2X speed
 - BulkUP: makes player shot 2X as wide
 - Health: Gives back one health point to player
--__GunUP: makes player shoot 3 projectiles, one straight one at 45 degrees up and down from there__
+- **GunUP: makes player shoot 3 projectiles, one straight one at 45 degrees up and down from there**

 powerups last 20 seconds

 HUD
 ------------------------

 - Health bar